 Nutrition Quiz Bowl

 A Quiz Bowl helps 4-H members enhance and demonstrate their knowledge and skills in a competitive setting.
 The Quiz Bowl involves teams of three or four members.
 Two teams compete against each other at one time, answering questions related to the subject matter with the use of an electronic buzzer system.
 Click here for more information and resources available for the Nutrition Quiz Bowl.

-- 4-H Recipe Rally Overview and Guidelines – PDF
+- 4-H Recipe Rally Overview and Guidelines – Will be released Fall 2015.

 4-H Health & Safety Officer Handbook

 Youth have the opportunity to serve as a health and safety officer within their 4-H club, ensuring 4-H members understand the importance of good health and safety by leading health or safety related activities.
 A handbook is available to assist officers in planning and recording activities.